 Salinity Stress:

 Salinity is the most serious abiotic stress and poses a great threat to agricultural productivity.
 Globally, about one-third of irrigated land is affected with salinity stress and, it is anticipated that by 2050, more than 50% of the world’s cultivated land will be affected by soil salinity (Roșca et al., 2023).
-Salinity adversely impacts plant growth and overall development, for instance, in tomato plants, elevated salinity levels result in diminished plant height attributed to shortened internodes and inhibited leaflet growth (Najla et al., 2009).
+Salinity adversely impacts plant growth and overall development, for instance, in tomato plants, elevated salinity levels resulted in diminished plant height attributed to shortened internodes and inhibited leaflet growth (Najla et al., 2009).
 A number of solutions have been put up to lessen the detrimental effects of salinization and the utilization of salty soils for the production of vegetable crops.
-Last ten years Studies on the salt tolerance of grafted vegetable crops have been conducted, and most research have discovered that the most effective technique to improve salt tolerance is by grafting.
-(Colla et al., 2010).
+Last ten years studies on the salt tolerance of grafted vegetable crops have been conducted, and most research have discovered that the most effective technique to improve salt tolerance is by grafting (Colla et al., 2010).
 It was reported that grafting of pepper cultivar "Adige" onto the salt-tolerant rootstock "A 25," which resulted in a 75% increase in yield and a 31% reduction in fruit damage (Penella et al., 2016).
 Grafted plants typically sustain improved leaf water status.
 Grafting tomato ("Ikram") onto potato rootstock ("Charlotte") demonstrated potential for salinity tolerance levels reaching 5.0 dS/m, resulting in an enhancement of water productivity by 56.8% (Parthasarathi et al., 2021).
 Watermelon plants were able to tolerate salt more than a few times better, while using bottle gourd as a rootstock (Yang et al., 2013).
 The interspecific hybrid of pumpkin and squash which was first described by (Orsini et al., 2013), increased plant biomass and leaf area as well as tolerance to stress induced due to salinity in grafted plants of muskmelon when compared to non-grafted ones.

 Heavy metal stress